Mellence/datasciencecoursera/README.md

 # datasciencecoursera
-A repo for the Data Scientists Toolkit class at Coursera
+A repo for the Data Scientists Toolbox class at Coursera